 These rules also apply to corporate transactions that result in the direct or indirect transfer of rural properties, such as mergers and acquisitions, changes in corporate control and if a Brazilian company becomes a foreign company.
-In the event of violation of these restrictions, the purchase of the rural properties (or of a company that owns rural properties) without having complied with the required public approvals would be considered null and void for all legal purposes.6
+If there is a violation of these restrictions, the purchase of rural properties (or of a company that owns rural properties) without having complied with the required public approvals would be considered null and void for all legal purposes.

-Brazilian law also provides for restrictions on the acquisition or even possession of rural properties located in the country's border zone,7 which depends also on the approval by the National Defence Counsel.
+Brazilian law also provides for restrictions on the acquisition or even possession of rural properties located in the country's border zone, which also depends on the approval by the National Defence Counsel.